nextflow-io/nextflow/docs/module.md

 ## Module inclusion

-Any definition in a module can be included into another Nextflow script using the `include` keyword.
+You can include any definition from a module into a Nextflow script using the `include` keyword.

 For example: